 Here’s how we go about blog creation inside the walls of Brafton:

 We can’t start writing until we have a topic to work with.
 Sometimes clients provide topics, but often it’s up to the content marketing team to brainstorm.
 Our ideas stem from the nature of the client and their content marketing strategy.
-For instance, topics for a skincare company interested in reaching a millennial audience might include:
+For instance, topics for skincare or body care companies that are interested in reaching a millennial audience might include:

 - How to master a skincare routine in 3 easy steps